• Skip to primary navigation

 gluten free pumpkin cookies on glass plate

-If you end up using stevia for this recipe, you will for sure want these spoons since you'll be measuring out such teensy amounts.
-The 2nd smallest size is the one that you will use, but I am finding that stevia powders are now greatly varying in their strengths, so sweeten to taste.
+If you end up using stevia for this recipe, you will for sure want these spoons since you’ll be measuring out such teensy amounts.
+The 2nd smallest size is the one that you will use, but I am finding that stevia powders are now greatly vary in their strengths, so sweeten to taste.

 Either way, you will find these spoons to be a huge help.

-Norpro Mini Measuring Spoons
+Norpro Mini Stainless Steel Measuring Spoons

 I think you are just going to love these and love how good they are for you.
-It's a great way to have healthy sweets around to help you avoid eating the junk.
+It’s a great way to have healthy sweets around to help you avoid eating junk.

 Particularly if it's around the fall and winter Holiday season when those kinds of sugar-laden treats are everywhere.